Earthquakes on May 5, 2026

 96.4 km---✓ ReviewedUSGS →

-May 5, 2026 brought a magnitude 2.0 earthquake 81 km SE of Kokhanok, Alaska, logged at 19:18 UTC.
-At a depth of 96.4 km, the event was intermediate depth.
+A magnitude 2.0 seismic event took place 81 km SE of Kokhanok, Alaska on May 5, 2026 at 19:18 UTC.
+The hypocenter lay at 96.4 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 58.847°N, -153.955°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 58.847°, -153.955°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05